cupOJoseph/nerite-docs/docs/technical-documentation/risks.md

 ### Arbitrum Network
 Arbitrum is a decentralized network, but still relies on an emergency upgrade mechanism.
 For more information on this, see the [L2 Beat](https://l2beat.com/scaling/projects/arbitrum) tracker for Arbitrum decentralization.

+Sequencer Down-time: While the Arbitrum transaction Sequencer has had 100% historic uptime, any down time of the sequencer could cause value leakage and additional risk.
+L2 transactions can be forced through via L1 in the case of downtime, however stale oracle prices could leak value or lead to bad debt in the protocol.

 ### Collaterals

 It is possible that some collateral tokens could be upgraded by respective DAOs or groups in the future.
 Conservative debt limits and over-collateralization ratios have been chosen to limit risks of this posing any issues.